argelomnes/loopstudios/README.md

 }
 ```

 There's also a proper way to use custom fonts in Tailwind.
-The advantage is you'll be using the cross-browser font stack that it provides.
+The advantage is you'll have the cross-browser font stack that it provides as fallback.

 ```javascript
 // tailwind.config.js